 - not going near a certain person or space;

-- Freezing orders – preventing someone from selling certain property
+- freezing orders – preventing someone from selling certain property; and

-There are several types of injunctions available, each of the individual injunctions have their own requirements and elements to prove.
+There are several types of injunctions available, each of the individual injunctions has its own requirements and elements to prove.

 Types of injunctions include:

-An ‘interlocutory injunction’ (also known as a ‘perpetual injunction’) is a temporary order which is usually framed to continue to be in force until the trial or until further notice, and are generally sought in urgent circumstances to protect an immediate right until the Court has time to hear the dispute at trial.
+An “interlocutory injunction” (also known as a “perpetual injunction”) is a temporary order which is usually framed to continue to be in force until the trial or until further notice, and is generally sought in urgent circumstances to protect an immediate right until the court has time to hear the dispute at trial.

-Interlocutory injunctions may be sought in several types of cases ranging from contractual, property and tortious disputes, all the way through to when the Government goes to exercise its constitutional powers.
+Interlocutory injunctions may be sought in several types of cases including contractual, property and tortious disputes, and when the government moves to exercise its constitutional powers.

 In the House of Lords case of Attorney-General v Punch Ltd 1 AC 1046 at 1070 Lord Hope stated that:

 “The purpose for which the courts grant an interlocutory injunction…is to regulate and where possible to preserve, the rights of the parties pending the final determination of the matter which is in issue by the court”.